-Reflex specific actors exchange data in the form of List of Science Observations (LoSOs), Set of Files (SoF) and Set of Parameters (SoP): they are all represented as an XML structure and are not meant to be read by a human.
+Reflex specific actors exchange data in the form of Datasests, Set of Files (SoF) and Set of Parameters (SoP): they are all represented as an XML structure and are not meant to be read by a human.
 Use the dedicated actor XMLFormatter to see them.

-- LoSO: contains some general information, a SoF and a SoP - SoF: contains a set of science frames and associated calibration files which are required to process them - SoP: contains the values of the parameters for the execution of the pipeline recipes.
+- Dataset: contains some general information and a tree structure that describes the calibration cascade. - SoF: contains a set of science frames and associated calibration files which are required to process them